RJT1990/pyflux/docs/source/arimax.rst

    Plots in-sample rolling predictions for the model. **h** is an int of how many previous steps to simulate performance on. **past_values** is an int of how many past values of the series to plot. **intervals** is a bool on whether to include confidence/credibility intervals or not.

    Optional arguments include **figsize** - the dimensions of the figure to plot.

+.. py:function:: plot_z(indices, figsize)

+   Returns a plot of the latent variables and their associated uncertainty. **indices** is a list referring to the latent variable indices that you want ot plot.
+Figsize specifies how big the plot will be.

 .. py:function:: predict(h, oos_data)